sdm4fzi/prodsys/README.md

 # prodsys

 prodsys is a python package for modeling, simulating, and optimizing production systems based on the product, process and resource (PPR) modelling principle.
+Have a look at the [documentation](https://sdm4fzi.github.io/prodsys/) for more information.

 ## Installation